lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 ### Signed OCSPResponses {#byKey}

-Clients MUST validate the signature on the returned OCSPResponse.
+Clients MUST validate the signature on the OCSPResponse.

 If the response is signed by a delegate of the issuing certification authority (CA), a valid responder certificate MUST be referenced in